VaynerAkaWalo/To-Do_List/README.md

 1. Clone this repository to your local machine.

-2. Make sure you have Docker and Docker Compose installed.
+2. Make sure you have Docker and maven installed.

 3. Navigate to the project directory in your terminal.